-When inspecting the structure of terms, we often need to open up a λ -abstraction $\lambda x. a$ to expose its body a which then usually contains free occurrences of x (that were bound in $\lambda x. a$).
-When doing so, we may assume, $w.l.o.g.^1$, that x is fresh for (i.e. does not appear free in) a finite set of variables.
+When inspecting the structure of terms, we often need to open up a λ -abstraction $\lambda x. a$ to expose its body a.
+Then, a usually contains free occurrences of x (that were bound in $\lambda x. a$).
+When doing so, we may assume, $w.l.o.g.^1$, that x is fresh for (i.e. does not appear free in) any given set of finite variables.